-I'm Lauren, an Expert Mistake Maker Learning to Live Well, wife, mom of 3, Christian writer, and pig decor addict.
+I'm Lauren, a wife, mom of 3, Christian writer, and pig decor addict.

 My love of farms started at a young age.
-When I was in the fourth grade, my parents actually allowed me to get a pet pig.
+When I was 9, my parents actually allowed me to get a pet pig.
 Sweet Pea the piglet joined our family and I was on my way to becoming a real farmer.
 But it didn’t take long for me to realize Sweet Pea’s pee wasn’t so sweet, nor did my parents enjoy having the shingles eaten off the side of their house.
-Perhaps it was more the idea of farming, or “fancy farming”, that I was so attracted to.
+Perhaps it was more the idea of farming, or “fancy farming”, I was so attracted to.

 Thanks for checking in!